The Support at Home program (launched on 1 November 2025): The next stage of aged care

 Author: Sensible Care

-This article breaks down what this change means for older Australians, families, and carers.
+This article explains what this change means for older Australians, families, and carers.
+You'll learn how the new funding levels and quarterly reviews work, as well as which services are included.

 Key takeaways